MootazMedhatEzzat/SCS465-Soft-Computing/README.md

 - You can use any programming language.
 - The deadline is on Wednesday, 8/11 at 11:59 pm.
 No late submissions are allowed.
-- Submit one compressed folder named in the following structure: ID1_MAJOR_GROUP.
+- Submit one compressed folder named in the following structure: ID_MAJOR_GROUP.
 - Cheating students will receive negative grades.
 Contact your TA if you have any problems during submission.
 Do not, under any circumstances, share or take code from your friends.

 ### Grading Criteria (5 marks)